I-400-class submarine: Characteristics

 The I-400-class subs were unwieldy and relatively difficult to maneuver while surfaced owing to their small rudders.
 The large superstructure also caused the sub to veer off course during any strong wind.
 The maximum safe diving depth of the I-400-class submarine was only 82% of its overall length, which presented problems if the submarine dived at too steep an angle in an emergency.
 Because of their large aircraft hangars and conning tower, all I-400-class boats had significant visual and radar signatures on the surface, and could be detected by aircraft relatively easily.
 Dive time was 56 seconds, nearly double that of U.S. fleet subs, which made the boats easier to destroy from the air when caught on the surface.

 When submerged and traveling at a slow speed of two knots, the offset superstructure forced the helmsman to steer seven degrees starboard in order to steer a straight course.
 When conducting a torpedo attack the captain had to take into account his larger turning circle to starboard than to port, again because of the offset design.
-Like other Japanese submarines, crew members in I-400 subs had no air conditioning to control temperatures in tropic waters and no flush toilets.
+Like other Japanese submarines, crew members in I-400 subs had no air conditioning to control temperatures in tropical waters and no flush toilets.
 Lack of cold storage greatly limited the crew's diet, while inadequate sleeping quarters forced some of the crew to sleep on the decks or in passageways.